SethColeman50/menagerie/README.md

     - args
         - people, one or two
         - animal
 - /allanimals: spreadsheet of animals
 - /guildadd
 - /guildremove

 Features for later
 - guild auto add
 - etherial trade notifs
+- allanimals improvements
+    - Organization for row and col buttons (like a wiki)
+    - Dragging cols and rows around